Hi, I’m Pavel!

 What am I doing here?

 I’ve noticed something.
-People have chosen Go very often when they start a new project.
+People in the software development sector have chosen Go very often when they start a new project.
 I asked: Why?
 People said: Go is popular, modern, and trendy.
 But is that enough to choose a programming language to use?

 Why Go is so popular

 We should remember that Go is popular because of Google.
 Some developers just want to use Go, because it’s everywhere!
 Let’s talk about Go.